MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 ![[!INCLUDE [Product short.](includes/product-short.md)] architecture topology diagram](media/architecture-topology.png)

-This section describes how the flow of [!INCLUDE [Product short](includes/product-short.md)]'s network and event capturing works, and drills down to describe the functionality of the main components: the [!INCLUDE [Product short](includes/product-short.md)] portal, [!INCLUDE [Product short](includes/product-short.md)] sensor, and [!INCLUDE [Product short](includes/product-short.md)] cloud service.
+This section describes how the flow of [!INCLUDE [Product short](includes/product-short.md)]'s network and event capturing works, and drills down to describe the functionality of the main components: the Microsoft 365 Defender portal, [!INCLUDE [Product short](includes/product-short.md)] sensor, and [!INCLUDE [Product short](includes/product-short.md)] cloud service.

 Installed directly on your domain controller or AD FS servers, the [!INCLUDE [Product short](includes/product-short.md)] sensor accesses the event logs it requires directly from the servers.
 After the logs and network traffic are parsed by the sensor, [!INCLUDE [Product short](includes/product-short.md)] sends only the parsed information to the [!INCLUDE [Product short](includes/product-short.md)] cloud service (only a percentage of the logs are sent).